What do the Local Joint Committees do?

 Local councillors from Shropshire Council and all of the parish and town councils in the local area have voting rights when it comes to making decisions.
 Local people are able to discuss issues, raise concerns, ask questions about local services and call service providers to account.
 Other public organisations such as the police, health service, and fire and rescue service, can also be invited to the meetings to provide information.

-Each LJC is supported by a community action officer from the community action team and a committee officer.
-The community action officers help to maximise local engagement in the work of the Local Joint Committee, support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community-based groups, organisations and activities.
+Each LJC is supported by a community enablement officer from the community enablement team.
+The community officer helps to maximise local engagement in the work of the Local Joint Committee, support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community-based groups, organisations and activities.